alx9r/BootstraPS/readme.md

     certificate to be invalid which causes Save-WebFile to throw an exception without downloading any file.
-The automatic variable $_ is available in the scriptblock and has the properties sender, certificate, chain, and sslPolicyErrors whose values are the arguments passed by the system to the System.Net.Security.RemoteCertificateValidationCallback delegate.
+The automatic variable $_ is available in the scriptblock and has the properties sender, certificate, chain, and sslPolicyErrors whose values are the arguments passed by the system to System.Net.Security.RemoteCertificateValidationCallback.

     Required?                    false
     Position?                    named